kirin-vn/lexer/README.md

 Spaces can be represented using the character sequence `\ ` (a backslash followed by a space); such spaces will not be collapsed.

 In addition, the following characters can be escaped by preceding them with a `\` character.
-Characters escaped in this manner cannot be used to start commands.
+Characters escaped in this manner cannot be used for formatting or to start commands.

-    \|/=#%()
+    \|/=#%()`:

 All other `\` characters are rendered literally.

 When escaping comments, the *second* character of the comment delimeter should be escaped; for example, these comments are correctly escaped:

         This is an example %\% of a correctly escaped comment as is %\( this %)

 These comments, however, are *not* escaped:

         This text has a comment \%% which will be removed by the lexer As does this text \%( unfortunately %)

 ####  Emoticons

 Words which begin with a `:` are processed as __*emoticons*__, which can be used to concisely change character attributes or add additional effects.
 Here, the `:)` emoticon might be used to add the `smiling` character attribute:

         I really like that idea! :) However, maybe we should consider…

 The meaning of emoticons are left to the engine to process.
 For example, the following code uses the `:add_apple:` emoticon to add an apple to the user's inventory.

         I picked up the apple and put it in my bag. :add_apple:

 Emoticons are processed when the text is rendered, so any emoticons placed in image options will be activated whenever the option text is displayed.
 The following code is broken because it will add the apple to the user's inventory regardless of whether the option is selected or not:

         * Pick up the apple. :add_apple:
         * Leave the apple behind.

 Instead, the emoticon should be placed on a separate verse:

         * Pick up the apple.
           :add_apple:
         * Leave the apple behind.

 Emoticons cannot be passed arguments.
 If you need to pass arguments, you should use a `=>` command instead.